Austionian/bl0g/data/posts/if_an_ai_could_speak.md

 description: 'The power of language, statistics and just how far we still are from something meaningful coming from ai'
 ---

-## Where we are
+## Whereof one cannot speak

 Like everyone else I've been thinking a lot about AI, LLMs, and the like.
 I've always been fascinated with the idea that if AGI comes how will we really tell and when do they become an animal equal?
 This isn't a new 21st Centurary thought.
-The 1920 play _R.U.R._ shows when a robot reaches AGI, where's the difference between human soul and freedom, and a robot's?
+The 1920 play _R.U.R._ asks when a robot reaches AGI, where's the difference between human soul and freedom, and a robot's?
 Extending that thought further it really comes down to Plato and souls, and Wittgenstein's idea of the unsayable.

 I'll posit two _beliefs_:
-    * **To believe AGI is possible is to deny the existence of free will.**
+- **To believe AGI is possible is to deny the existence of free will.**
-    * **If an AI could speak we would not understand it.**
+- **If an AI could speak we would not understand it.**

 What's incredible and factual in this moment is an LLM's ability to appear life like with just statistics and communicating with words.
 We don't really think of language on a daily level being a powerful system, but that's exactly what it is.
 And just by modeling language in an LLM we have a chat bot that